BeStateless/stateless-colors/README.md

 You can chain a number of manipulation functions to the colors that stateless-colors emits.

-⚠️ note: For now, when chaining methods, you'll have to append it by calling color.
+**note**: For now, when chaining methods, you'll have to append it by calling color.

 ### `Color(colorName)`